sumitbasu116/First_DSA_Project/README.md

 - Problem 1: Keep the purchase price minimum and the profit should be maximum.
 - Problem 2: If an element is larger than the previous then add the difference in the profit.
 ## Recursion Problems
 - Problem 9: Draw the diagram.
-Consider that we are collecting the subsets into a list.
 - Problem 10: Draw the diagram.
 Consider that we are collecting the subsets into a list.
 - Problem 11: Draw the diagram.
+Consider that we are collecting the subsets into a list.
+- Problem 12: Draw the diagram.
 Consider that we are collecting the subsets into a list and another array to mark the already choosen element.
 # Interval Problems video solution
 - Problem 1: https://youtu.be/PaJxqZVPhbg
 - Problem 2: https://youtu.be/44H3cEC2fFM